twinssbc/AngularJS-ResponsiveCalendar/README.md

 # ui-rCalendar directive

 A pure AngularJS responsive calendar directive
+If you want to only use it in Ionic framework, please check https://github.com/twinssbc/Ionic-Calendar for the Ionic specific version

 # Demo
 http://twinssbc.github.io/AngularJS-ResponsiveCalendar/demo/